redpanda-data/connect/website/docs/components/processors/http.md

 ### `extract_headers`

 Specify which response headers should be added to resulting messages as metadata.
+Header keys are lowercased before matching, so ensure that your patterns target lowercased versions of the header keys that you expect.

 Type: `object`

 ### `extract_headers.include_prefixes`

-Provide a list of explicit metadata key prefixes to be included when adding metadata to sent messages.
+Provide a list of explicit metadata key prefixes to match against.

 Type: `array`